Ionized Plasma and Neutral Gas Coupling in the Sun's Chromosphere and Earth's Ionosphere/Thermosphere: Magnetohydrodynamic and Electrodynamic Processes

-\eln The values of the Lundquist scale $\ell_S$ (in m) are also shown (black solid curves) for the ALC7 chromosphere (left) and TIMEGCM I/T (right) in Figure \ref{fig:lehnerts}.
+\eln The values of the Lundquist scale $\ell_S$ (in m) also are shown (black solid curves) for the ALC7 chromosphere (left) and TIMEGCM I/T (right) in Figure \ref{fig:lehnerts}.
 We emphasize the very sharp contrast in the Lundquist scales for the two environments.
 In the chromosphere, in quiet average conditions, $\ell_S$ is everywhere below 1 km; only shorter-wavelength disturbances are resistivity-dominated, whereas an extended range of longer-wavelength disturbances on the Sun is convection-dominated, with increasingly frozen-in motions of gas and magnetic field.
-Thus the system is magnetohydrodynamic.
 In the I/T, on the other hand, $\ell_S$ everywhere exceeds 9$\times$10$^4$ km, or 15 $R_E$; therefore, {\it all} Alfv\'enic disturbances at Earth are resistivity-dominated, with easy slippage of the partially ionized mixture relative to the magnetic field.
-The I/T system is therefore electrodynamic.
 This implies that any fluctuations in the geomagnetic field of significant amplitude must be driven by some external agent, rather than from within the I/T itself.
 Thus, excepting disturbances incident from the overlying magnetosphere, Earth's magnetic field is approximately static.
 Meanwhile, both the photosphere and chromosphere serve as very active sources of strong magnetic-field fluctuations on the Sun.
-This confluence of circumstances -- the disparate small/large Lundquist scales and the dynamic/static character of the chromospheric/ionospheric magnetic field -- is responsible for the prevalence of magnetohydrodynamics in conceptualizing and quantifying processes in the chromosphere, on the one hand, and electrodynamics in the I/T, on the other.
+This confluence of circumstances -- the disparate small/large Lundquist scales and the dynamic/static character of the chromospheric/ionospheric magnetic field -- is responsible for the prevalence of magnetohydrodynamics in conceptualizing and quantifying processes in the chromosphere, on the one hand, and of electrodynamics in the I/T, on the other.